SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise4/README.md

 ### CPL166
 # Exercise 4: Adding Authentication and Authorization to your Application

-Up till no we have allowed _anonymous_ access for our application.
+Up to now we have allowed _anonymous_ access for our application.
 We will now introduce authentication and authorization to secure our application.

 **Authentication** forces users to log on and identify themselves, before they can use the application.
 **Authorization** defines what a certain user can do.